 Figure 2: An example of a bad contraction.
-The numbers of terminals and the weight M can be arbitrarily large.
-The star centered at v has ratio M while every star centered either at s_1 or s_2 has ratio slightly more than M. By contracting the star centered at v we create a cycle containing only edges of weight 2.
-Thus, for a sufficiently large value of M the contraction cannot be charged.
+The numbers of terminals can be arbitrarily large and the weight w can be arbitrarily small.
+The star centered at v has ratio 1 while every star centered either at s_1 or s_2 has ratio slightly more than 1.
+By contracting the star centered at v we create a cycle containing only edges of weight w.
+Thus, for a sufficiently small value of wthe contraction cannot be charged.